utilitywarehouse/cockroachdb-manifests/docs/upgrade.md

 It is important to note that you can only move 1 major version at a time.
 That is to say, you would be able to upgrade from `v21.1` to `v21.2`, but you wouldn't be able to upgrade directly from `v19.2` to `v21.2`.
-If there is more than one version between the current and target version, you need to upgrade one version at a time.
-For example, to move from `v19.2` to `v21.2`, you'd first upgrade to `v21.1`, and then upgrade to `v21.2`.
+If there is more than one major version between the current and target, you will need to upgrade one version at a time.
+For example, to move from `v19.2` to `v21.2`, you'd first upgrade to `v20.1`, and then upgrade to `v21.2`.

 #### Review upgrade guide